kaitlynstrickfaden/edger/vignettes/edger_use.md

     use *n* images as the reference images.
 -   `ref_images`: a numeric input for the number of reference images to be used.
 The default is one.
--   `roi_in`: an argument for supplying the coordinates of ROIs without having to draw them each time.
+-   `roi`: an argument for supplying the coordinates of ROIs without having to draw them each time.
 The default is NULL and will cause the function to launch the user interface for drawing a ROI on the image.
 If the user decides to input the ROI, it must be input as a